 The campaign offers detailed information on contraceptives, their

-effectiveness, whether a prescription is needed for each and so on.
+on is needed for each and so on.

 The Stork doesn’t mince words: On the effectiveness of the

 contraceptive method “Pull and Pray,” the big bird queries, “Is that